Skip to content

 CDN Paths

-Widget versioning is handled by grouping releases into their major versions, followed by the full semantic version of each release.
+CDN versioning is handled by grouping releases into their major versions, followed by the full semantic version of each release.
 For instance:

 When breaking changes are released, they will be versioned under a new major version directory (eg. /v2/2.0.0).
 You will need to manually update to this new version if you are on a previous major version.